Xiaodong CHEN

 About Me

-I am an Earth Scientist at the Land System Modeling Team of the Pacific Northwest National Laboratory (PNNL).
+I am an Earth Scientist at the Regional and Cloud Modeling Team of the Pacific Northwest National Laboratory (PNNL).
 I am currently working with Dr. Ruby Leung on regional climate simulations, hydroclimate extreme events, and the applications of machine learning.

 Before joining PNNL, I got my Ph.D. degree from the Department of Civil and Environmental Engineering at the University of Washington.
 I was a student of the Sustainability, Satellites, Water, and Environment (SASWE) research group.
 My Ph.D. study focused on the applications of atmospheric and hydrologic sciences in addressing real-world problems.
 I developed the assistive methods for the engineering safety designs of high-hazard infrastructures (large hydropower dams, nuclear plants, etc.) based on a synergy of atmospheric numerical models, climate model projections, and data analysis.